liuk5546/English-Learner/tpo/writing/comprehensive.md

 > 焚毁
 > devastate  `[ˈdevəsteɪt]`
 > 彻底毁坏

 中心观点：黄石大火导致树木植被损毁。
+**First, vegetation.
+As you might imagine, scorched areas were in time colonized by new plants.
+As a matter of fact, the plant life in Yellowstone became more diverse, because the fire created an opportunity for certain plants that could not grow otherwise.
+For example: areas where the trees had been destroyed by the fire could now be taken over by smaller plants that needed open, unshaded space to grow.
+And another example: seeds of certain plant species won't germinate unless they're exposed to very high levels of heat, so those plants started appearing after the fire as well.**
+> colonize `['kɑlə.naɪz]`
+> vt. to live or grow in large numbers in a particular area.
+> diverse ` [daɪ'vɜrs]`
+> 多样化的

 &emsp;&emsp;Second, the park wildlife was affected as well.
 Large animals like deer and elk were seen `fleeing` the fire.
 Many smaller species were probably unable to escape.
 There was also `concern` that the destruction of habitats and the `disruption` of food chains would make it impossible for the animals that survived the fire to return.
 > flee `vt,vi`